PalisadoesFoundation/developer-docs/docs/contributor-guide/pr-guidelines.md

 1. Do not start working on any open issue and raise a PR unless the issue is assigned to you.
 PRs that don't meet these guidelines will be closed.

 1. All pull requests must have test units.
-   - Valid tests must cover at least 95% of the submitted code and 100% is preferred.
+   1. Valid tests must cover at least 95% of the submitted code and 100% is preferred.
 If, for some reason, it is not possible to add tests, please let us know and explain why.
 In that case, you'll need to tell us what steps you followed to manually test your changes.

+   2. We don't merge PRs with failed tests.
+When tests fail, click on the `Details` link of the test to learn more.

+   3. Tests may fail if you edit sensitive files.
+Ask to add the `ignore-sensitive-files-pr` label if the edits are necessary.

 1. [Use this method to automatically close the issue when the PR is completed.](https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)